 Additionally, the President signed an order on climate change initiatives that “affirms that, in implementing – and building on – the Paris Agreement’s objectives, the United States will exercise its leadership to promote a significant increase in global ambition.”
 With these two actions, the Biden Administration made clear that organizations like CARE will be operating with a stronger partner in the U.S. government.

-5. Reversing Anti-Immigrant Policies
+5. Reversing Anti-Refugee Policies

-Also on day one, President Biden reversed anti-immigrant policies and implemented an order that will reexamine migration policies and facilitate refugee resettlement in the U.S. He also signed an executive order that will implement a multi-pronged approach toward managing migration throughout North and Central America and establish a comprehensive strategy for addressing the causes of migration in the region.
+Also on day one, President Biden reversed anti-refugee policies and implemented an order that will reexamine migration policies and facilitate refugee resettlement in the U.S. He also signed an executive order that will implement a multi-pronged approach toward managing migration throughout North and Central America and establish a comprehensive strategy for addressing the causes of migration in the region.

 Additionally in February, CARE applauded the Biden Administration’s decision to raise the refugee admissions cap to 125,000 in fiscal year 2022, which will help restore American credibility and set the United States on a constructive path toward global responsibility sharing and leadership in addressing forced displacement.
 Taken together, these actions restore a humanitarian focus to U.S. immigration policies and ensure groups like CARE will be able to assist in protecting vulnerable populations.